Helping you plan the perfect vacation to the UAE capital, Abu Dhabi

 For domestic visitors, Abu Dhabi city is approximately 160km away from sister city Dubai, a bit over an hour from Jumeirah area or an hour and a half from Dubai International Airport (DXB).
 It’s less than an hour from Al Maktoum International Airport (DWC).

-The major airlines servicing the UAE are Etihad and Emirates – though I always recommend you check Skyscanner or Momondo for best deals.
+The major airlines servicing the UAE are Etihad and Emirates – though I always recommend you check Skyscanner for best deals.
 Increasingly, budget airline FlyDubai is servicing some great routes and many international airlines like Qantas, Cathay, British Airways to name a few also have major connecting routes through the UAE.

 What to do in Abu Dhabi